FeruzaShokirjonovna/muller-dentistry/README.md

 - The Service page describes some types of services with clear definitions that Muller's Dentistry offers.
 - In Service page there is also Team section which introduces the stuff of the dentistry to users.
+- In team section boxes are styled with a box shadow to 'detach' them from the site to instill a sense of impartiality in the user.

 ![Service page](assets/readmeimages/treatments.png)
 ![Team section](assets/readmeimages/team.png)